 What to Expect at Your First Appointment

-pt Health pelvic health physiotherapists have received special training that allows them to assess your current condition and prescribe treatments to get you better.
-At your first appointment you can expect:
+The physiotherapists at pt Health have received special training that allows them to assess your current condition and prescribe treatments to get you better.

 Goals and Treatment Plan

 Following your assessment, your physiotherapist will discuss your condition and work with you to set goals and develop a treatment plan.

 Your physiotherapist will explain the plan and answer any questions you might have.

 Therapy services at pt Health are covered by most extended health insurance companies, and in some cases, Veterans Affairs and Medicare, such as:

 - OHIP (Ontario)